 FAQs

-1. What is Evenity, and how does it work?
+1. What is Evenity, and how does it work for the bone?

 2. Who is an ideal candidate for Evenity treatment?

-The ideal candidates for Evenity include postmenopausal women with a history of fragility fractures or multiple risk factors for bone loss.
-Those who haven’t had success with other osteoporosis treatments are also considered for this medication.
+The ideal candidates for Evenity injection include postmenopausal women with a history of fragility fractures or multiple risk factors for bone loss.
+Those who haven’t had success with other osteoporosis drug treatment are also considered for this medication.

 3. What does the treatment regimen for Evenity involve?